 7. Voluntary Contributions

-As an exception to the requirements set out in section 5 of this policy, the school is able to ask for voluntary contributions from parents to fund activities during school hours that would not otherwise be possible.
+As an exception to the requirements set out in section 5 of this policy, the school is able to ask for voluntary contributions from parents to fund activities that would not otherwise be possible.

 Letters to parents/carers announcing arrangements include the following form of words: